nowcommunity/nowdatabase/documentation/frontend/frontend.md

 **Data tables**

 - [TableView](../../frontend/src/components/TableView/TableView.tsx) is a generic component that takes in column definitions, data, and renders a [material-react-table (click for docs)](https://www.material-react-table.com/).
 It also handles the tables state management: for example saving column filters into url, and restoring them on first render.
-See [creating a new tableview](../guides/creating_new_tableview.md) for more details, and check out the [TableView](./tableview.md) documentation too.
+See [TableView docs](./components/TableView.md) for more details.

-- [DetailView](../../frontend/src/components/DetailView/)-folder has components that are used by the detailed view: The view which allows looking at and editing a single data item, for example a locality.
+- [DetailView](../../frontend/src/components/DetailView)-folder has components that are used by the detailed view: The view which allows looking at and editing a single data item, for example a locality.
 The DetailView-component is generic, allowing different data types to use it.

 **Example of a detail view rendering tree**